NadavVazana/Weebo/README.md

 ## <a id="start" /> Getting Started

-You can enter [this link](https://weebo.onrender.com/) and check it out!
+You can enter [this link](https://weebo.onrender.com/) and check it out! (clone is a better choice for this moment because of some render issues that are getting fixed)

 **Or**, you can clone the repository to your system and make it work: